×

 12 August 2019

-Articulating Your Brand – How to Use a Professional Voice to Stand Out - Voquent
+How to Use Voice Over to Stand Out - Voquent

-Broadcaster David Lloyd takes a look at how businesses and brands can build trust with their audience.
+Broadcaster David Lloyd takes a look at how to use voice over for your brand to build trust with your audience.

 It’s Monday morning, and you’re still feeling no better.
 Head and body throbbing, you pick up the phone in your trembling, sweaty hand and call your doctor’s surgery.